nimishgupta/JSProf/README.md

    1.4 Configure proxy in web browser to point to "localhost:2500"

-   1.5 Copy "client" folder to a location where it can be served by an http server
+   1.5 Copy "client" folder to a location where it can be served by a http server